Our Services

 Helpful Resources

-A1C 5.7% places you at the lower boundary of prediabetes, indicating mild blood sugar elevation that raises your risk for type 2 diabetes and related complications even in the absence of symptoms.
-Prediabetes is a critical window where lifestyle changes can delay or prevent progression.
+An A1C of 5.7% marks the entry point of prediabetes, signaling mildly elevated blood sugar that increases your risk of developing type 2 diabetes, heart disease, and related complications—often without noticeable symptoms.
+Prediabetes is a critical, reversible window where targeted lifestyle changes (diet, exercise, weight management) can delay or fully prevent progression to diabetes.

 An A1C test measures your average blood sugar over the past 2–3 months.
 If you've received a result of 5.7%, you may be wondering, "Is 5.7 high?"
 Here's what that number means, why it matters, and what you can do next.